The Density of Fan-Planar Graphs: The Upper Bound For the Number of Edges

-If, Case 1, $e_0$ is crossed by a second edge incident to $v_1$, then applying Lemma~\ref{lem:two-on-cell} gives an uncrossed edge $u_0v_1$, which is a contradiction to the fact that $W_{j'} \neq W_{i'}$, or an uncrossed edge $v_0v_1$, which implies $W_j = W_{j'}$ as desired.
+If, Case 1, $e_1$ is crossed by a second edge incident to $v_2$, then applying Lemma~\ref{lem:two-on-cell} gives an uncrossed edge $u_1v_2$, which is a contradiction to the fact that $W_{j'} \neq W_{i'}$, or an uncrossed edge $v_1v_2$, which implies $W_j = W_{j'}$ as desired.
+See Figure~\ref{fig:between-same-walks}.

-Otherwise, Case 2, $e_0$ is crossed only by edges at $u_1$, and by symmetry $e_1$ is crossed only by edges at $u_0$.
-Applying Corollary~\ref{cor:crossing-stars} we get that $v_0$ and $v_1$ are in the same connected component of $H$ and hence $W_j = W_{j'}$, as desired. \end{claimproof}
+Otherwise, Case 2, $e_1$ is crossed only by edges at $u_2$, and by symmetry $e_2$ is crossed only by edges at $u_1$.
+Applying Corollary~\ref{cor:crossing-stars} we get that $v_1$ and $v_2$ are in the same connected component of $H$ and hence $W_j = W_{j'}$, as desired. \end{claimproof}

 For a facial walk $W_i$ a vertex $v \in W_i$ is called \emph{open} if $v$ lies on $\partial c_i$.
 Moreover, a vertex $v \in W_i$ is called \emph{closed} if $v$ is not open but there is at least one edge between $v$ and another facial walk $W_j \neq W_i$.
-So every edge between distinct facial walks has endpoints that are open or closed, and by fan-planarity at least one endpoint is open.
+So the endpoints of every $W_iW_j$-edge are open or closed, and by fan-planarity (the absence of configuration~I) at least one endpoint is open.

-\begin{claim} If two $W_iW_j$-edges cross then both have exactly one open end, which moreover are in the same facial walk. \end{claim} \begin{claimproof} Let $e_1 = u_1v_1$ and $e_2 = u_2v_2$ be two crossing $W_iW_j$-edges.
+\begin{ourclaim} If two $W_iW_j$-edges cross then both have exactly one open endpoint, which moreover are in the same facial walk. \end{ourclaim} \begin{claimproof} Let $e_1 = u_1v_1$ and $e_2 = u_2v_2$ be two crossing $W_iW_j$-edges.
 Assume for the sake of contradiction that $e_1$ has an open endpoint $u_1 \in W_i$ and $e_2$ has an open endpoint $u_2 \in W_j$.
 We consider the edges $e_3 = u_3v_1$ and $e_4 = u_4v_2$ that are incident to $v_1$ and $v_2$ respectively, cross each other and whose crossing point $p$ is furthest away from $v_1$ and $v_2$.
 See Figure~\ref{fig:open-one-side} for an illustration.
 Note that possibly $e_1 = e_3$ and/or $e_4 = e_2$.

 Now $u_3$ is not in $W_j$ because $u_1$ is an open endpoint and $u_4$ is not in $W_i$ because $u_2$ is an open end.
 Hence by Claim~\ref{claim:between-same-walks} $u_3 \in W_i$ and $u_4 \in W_j$.
 Moreover, by Lemma~\ref{lem:two-on-cell} $u_3u_4$ is an uncrossed edge of $G$ -- a contradiction to the fact that $W_i$ and $W_j$ are distinct facial walks. \end{claimproof}